FeatureBaseDB/featurebase-docs/_includes/cloud-users/cloud-summary-users.md

-You will need a user with the `ADMINISTRATOR` role to invite users to your organization.

 A valid email address, belonging to any domain, is required to register a user account with a FeatureBase organization.

 Registration is successful when a user registers before the 7-day expiry period: